 Overview

 Tim’s doctoral research at the University of Notre Dame focused on synthesizing small oligosaccharides of biological importance for the development and validation of a new conformational modeling method for carbohydrates.
-Tim was able to prove the method’s capability to accurately model linkage conformations by directly comparing experimental results to molecular dynamics and X-ray crystal data.
+He was able to prove the method’s capability to accurately model linkage conformations by directly comparing experimental results to molecular dynamics and X-ray crystal data.
 In his postdoctoral studies at Northeastern University, Tim designed and synthesized novel saccharomutilins for the testing of their antibacterial activities and subsequent SAR development.
 His academic research involved close collaborations with computational chemists, biochemists, and microbiologists.

 Education